israr1brohi/Shah-Abdul-Latif-University-website-/README.md

 Developed by **Israr Brohi**

 ## License
-This project is open-source and free to use under the **MIT License**.
+This project is open-source and free to use under the **Israr-Brohi License**.

 **Screenshots**
 ## Project Screenshots